 Arrest Warrant in Pinellas County, FL

-The attorneys at Sammis Law Firm, P.A., help clients resolve a variety of outstanding arrest warrants in Pinellas County, FL including:
+If you have an outstanding arrest warrant or capias pending in Pinellas County, then you have come to right place.
+The attorneys at Sammis Law Firm, P.A., help clients resolve a variety of outstanding arrest warrants in Pinellas County, FL, including:

 - failure to appear (FTA) capias;